Norman Moss: Mayoralty

 During his time as mayor he was heavily involved in planning for the overdue upgrade of the town's facilities and infrastructure.
 N H Moss was a member of the first National Roads Board and took a prominent role in the merger of the Whangamomona County Council and Stratford County Council in 1955.

+In 1953, Moss was awarded the Queen Elizabeth II Coronation Medal.

 A highlight during his term as mayor was accompanying Elizabeth II and her consort the Duke of Edinburgh along their walkabout in Stratford during the Royal Visit in January 1954.
 Enthusiasm for the young monarch was high and her walkabout along the main street (Broadway) flanked by people was said to be the first of its kind in New Zealand.

-He was appointed to the local Government Commission in April 1957,due to having special knowledge of urban local government.
+He was appointed to the local Government Commission in April 1957, due to having special knowledge of urban local government.
 He resigned from mayoral duties at that time.

 Quotes

 Upon his announcement of retirement from mayoral duties, all members of the council spoke and paid tribute to Mr and Mrs Moss.
-One came from Councillor Peterson, referring in particular to the dignified manner in which the Mayor and Mayoress had carried out their duties on the occasion of the visit to Stratford of Her Majesty, Queen Elizabeth 11 and His Royal Highness, The Duke Of Edinburgh.
+One came from Councillor Peterson, referring in particular to the dignified manner in which the Mayor and Mayoress had carried out their duties on the occasion of the visit to Stratford of Her Majesty, Queen Elizabeth 11 and His Royal Highness, The Duke of Edinburgh.